eerimoq/messi/README.rst

 4. The client sends ``BarInd`` twice to the server.
 No response is defined.

+5. The server sends ``FieReq`` to the client, which responds with ``FieRsp``.

-5. The client sends another ping message.
+6. The client sends another ping message.
 This time the server does not respond. on_disconnected() and on_client_disconnected() are called to notify the user about the disconnection.